followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/1 Configuration/areaSettings/label/label.md

 If you have provided data for area labels, enable them on your map by assigning **true** to the [enabled](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/areaSettings/label/#enabled) option of the **label** object.

-In addition, you can change the appearance of area labels using the **label** | [font](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/areaSettings/label/font/) object.
+In addition, you can change the appearance of area labels using the **label**.[font](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/areaSettings/label/font/) object.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/mapsvectormapvectormapareawithlabelandtwolegend/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->